bob-606/5.easa.fi/README.md

 ## 138. What kind of landing aids may not be retracted suddenly near the ground?
-What kind of landing aids may not be retracted suddenly near the ground?
 - Spoilers
 - Airbrakes
 - ***Flaps***